 When you first think of Iceland you probably think of the Blue Lagoon.
 This thermal hot spring a short drive from Reykjavik’s airport has become an Instagram sensation – so much so that you’ll need to book a trip to the blue lagoon weeks before your visit to secure a spot.
 The blue lagoon is busier than ever, so if you’d prefer to check out something less commercial, consider visiting the local’s favourite Reykjadalur Hot Springs, a free alternative to the Blue Lagoon.

 When I travelled to Iceland last year I began frantically planning the trip just a few days out, as I made the choice to visit Iceland as a stopover between Barcelona and New York City, given the favourable airfares with WOW air.
 I quickly came across photos of the plane wreckage at Sólheimasandur, which has now become a must visit on many travellers’ itineraries.
 The plane wreckage has become so popular that to avoid erosion of the road leading to the beach, you now have to park near to the highway and walk to the wreckage (a few hours return, depending how quickly you walk).
 Be sure to pack a head torch if you are starting the walk later in the day, as once the sun has set you will need to make your way back to the car park in pitch black darkness.
 The trail is very exposed so if you are visiting outside of summer, be sure to pack for all weather conditions as Iceland is known for having a sharp temperament!
+If you’re looking to reach off the beaten path places, hiring a car is a must!

 6. Reykjavik, Iceland’s Capital